JuliaCon/proceedings-guide/author.md

 \note{It is possible to have the paper in a separate repository but we recommend using a `paper/` subfolder instead.}

-To simplify and unify the submission process, we provide a [template repository](https://github.com/JuliaCon/JuliaConSubmission.jl) on GitHub. **Using the `paper/` subfolder of this [template](https://github.com/JuliaCon/JuliaConSubmission.jl) as a base is mandatory!** In particular, it contains the following files:
+To simplify and unify the submission process, we provide a [template repository](https://github.com/JuliaCon/JuliaConSubmission.jl) on GitHub. **Using the structure of the `paper/` subfolder of this [template](https://github.com/JuliaCon/JuliaConSubmission.jl) as a base is mandatory!** In particular, it contains the following files:

 ```
 .